 A brief word on important regulatory and legal matters in Page County

-Several laws govern relationships between tenants and property owners in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and rental investors in Virginia, and supersedes all leases and county ordinances.
-And our local governments in and around Page County have specific ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws when they are published.
+Several laws govern relationships between tenants and real estate investors in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and landlords in Virginia, and supersedes all leases and county ordinances.
+And our local governments in and around Page County have additional ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they occur.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a good reference for rental investors in Page County
+a free archive for property owners in Page County

 - Collections and evictions